Yussufkadir/yussufkadir/README.md

 - Working on creating AI powered Applications.
 - Studying LLMs.
 - Few adjustments needed on recommendation results and tailoring the cv for the Job recommender platform.
+- Planning to add some options for job searching other than what it already has.

 ## 📪 Connect with me